-I will be accepting new application for graduate study (to start Fall 2020) through the Interdisciplinary Program in Marine Biology (MARB-IDP; TAMUG) and the Ecology and Evolution Interdisciplinary Degree Program (EEB; TAMU).
+I will be accepting new applications for a PhD student (to start Fall 2020) through the Interdisciplinary Program in Marine Biology (MARB-IDP; TAMUG) and the Ecology and Evolution Interdisciplinary Degree Program (EEB; TAMU).
 Please get in touch in Fall 2019 if you are interested (see below on how to do this).
+I am not accepting MS students for Fall 2020.

 If you are interested in working with me as a postdoc, I am happy to support applications for external funding.
 Please email me with your interests.
 I do not currently have a funded postdoc position available.